silasmartin/telegram-transcription-bot/README.md

 # Telegram Transcription Bot

+## ⚠️ Disclaimer

+Although I always keep your and my own privacy in mind while developing software, I offer this experimental service for free to anybody who would like to use it, but I do not guarantee anything, including your privacy.
+Use this bot at your own risk!

 ## Description

-This bot uses [OpenAI's whisper](https://github.com/openai/whisper) and [Python Telegram Bot](https://github.com/python-telegram-bot/python-telegram-bot) to transcribe your voice messages and audio files from Telegram and other messengers like WhatsApp.
-You can just send the voice message to your Telegram-Bot and it responds with the containing text.
+This bot uses [OpenAI's whisper](https://github.com/openai/whisper) and [Python Telegram Bot](https://github.com/python-telegram-bot/python-telegram-bot) to transcribe your voice messages, video messages and even raw audio and video files from Telegram and other messengers like WhatsApp or Signal.
+You can just send the message to your Telegram-Bot and it responds with the containing text.

 ## Installation